AnyDVD: Legal issues

 Advertising, sale, and lending of AnyDVD is outlawed in Germany (but possession is not), as it removes copy prevention from DVDs.
 The Heise news portal was sued by the record industry for linking to SlySoft's website in a news report.
 The publisher subsequently counter sued with claims of violation of their constitutionally guaranteed freedom of the press and had, as of April 2007, lost two appeal proceedings.
 The German Federal Constitutional Court decided not to rule on Heise's appeal for the time being because remedies in the ordinary courts had not been exhausted.
 In October 2010, the Federal Court of Justice of Germany decided in favor of Heise, a verdict now legally binding.
 The legal status of AnyDVD in other countries is unclear.

 Giancarlo Bettini, the owner of Slysoft, was convicted of 6 counts in an Antigua court under the copyright act of 2003 and ordered to pay $30,000 in restitution.
-At some point in February 2016 SlySoft shut down, with its home page replaced by a message citing "recent regulatory requirements".
+In February 2016, SlySoft shut down, with its home page replaced by a message citing "recent regulatory requirements".
 However, the company's support forum remained online, with the name SlySoft replaced with "RedFox".
 SlySoft developers also revealed that none of the company's staff were actually based in Antigua, where SlySoft claimed to have been based, that the company was not involved in legal settlements from AACS LA, and that key staff members still had access to SlySoft's technical infrastructure—including build systems and licensing servers—feasibly allowing development of AnyDVD to continue.
 This was followed by the release of version 7.6.9.1, which was the first released under the Belize/Latvia-based banner of RedFox.

+Disappearance

+On July 2024, RedFox's website disappeared, with both servers shut down and DNS records removed.
+No explanation was given and no news of a takedown have appeared.
+As of 2025, the reason behind the disappearance is still unknown.

+As AnyDVD does not require online activation, existing users can still install and use it to decrypt DVDs.
+An offline version of the Blu-ray key database has been available for download on RedFox's website (while it was still online), and users who have installed it are still able to use AnyDVD HD to decrypt Blu-ray movies released up to that point.